DreamRunner: Fine-Grained Compositional Story-to-Video Generation with Retrieval-Augmented Motion Adaptation: Methodology

 \subsection{Motion Retrieval and Prior Learning}

-\textbf{Retrieving Motion-Related Videos from Database.} We employ a retrieval-augmented approach to fine-tune motion priors at test time, enhancing the model's capacity to generate complex and diverse motions.
+\textbf{Retrieving Motion-Related Videos from Database.} We employ a retrieval-augmented approach to fine-tune motion priors at test time for complex motion synthesis.
 Based on motion descriptions generated from the LLM planning, we retrieve relevant videos from a large-scale video database~\cite{wang2023internvid}.
 Our retrieval pipeline first uses BM25~\cite{robertson2009probabilistic} for initial text-based retrieval, followed by attribute-based filtering and clip segmentation via object tracking~\cite{Jocher_YOLOv5_by_Ultralytics_2020}.
 We then compute semantic similarity scores using CLIP~\cite{radford2021learning} and ViCLIP~\cite{wang2023internvid} to refine the selection, ensuring high-quality motion-aligned videos (see Appendix \ref{retrival_process} for details).
 By following this process, we retrieve $4\sim20$ video clips per motion, which are then used as reference videos for learning motion priors.